linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

   for (ix, selection, view) in ds.scan(axis=1):
     # do something with each view

-Inside the loop, you can access the current ``view`` into the file, which is an in-memory version of a LoomConnection object.
+Inside the loop, you get access to the current ``view`` into the file.
 It has all the attributes, graphs and data of the original loom file, but only for the columns included in ``selection`` (or rows, if axis=0).

 In essence, you get a succession of slices through the loom file, corresponding to bands of columns (rows).
 The ``ix`` variable tells you the starting column of the band, whereas